S. 1792: AI Whistleblower Protection Act

 1

-The bill protects both current and former employees and current and former independent contractors who report an AI security vulnerability or AI violation.
-That means protections are not limited to traditional full-time staff and can extend to outside technical workers paid by an employer engaged in commerce.
+The bill protects current and former employees and current and former independent contractors who report an AI security vulnerability or AI violation.
+That sweeps in the outside technical workers AI firms hire for training and safety testing, not just full-time staff.

 2